MuhamadJalalDev/ESP32-WiFi-Bluetooth-Jammer/README.md

-Wi-Fi and Bluetooth Jamming Prototype
-Overview
-This project demonstrates a prototype for jamming Wi-Fi and Bluetooth signals using two NRF24L01 wireless transceiver modules controlled by an ESP32 microcontroller.
-The circuit is designed to provide a hands-on experience with wireless communication and signal interference.

-Components Used
-3.7V Lithium Battery

-Provides power to the circuit.

-TP4056 Lithium Battery Charger Module
-Used to charge the lithium battery.

-Electrolytic Capacitors (2x)

-Capacitors used for filtering and stabilization.

-Capacitance: 1 µF

-Resistor

-Resistance: 3700 Ohms

-Red LED

-Visual indication of circuit status.

-Toggle Switch

-Used to control the circuit.
-Instance ID: 79dd68c7-732a-478c-9d15-2c6b8f6d3275
-NRF24L01 Wireless Transceiver Modules (2x)

-Used for wireless communication and jamming.

-ESP32-WROOM-32UE Microcontroller

-Main controller for the circuit.

-Circuit Connections

-Below is a summary of the key connections in the circuit:

-Power Connections:

-Connect the positive terminal of the 3.7V battery to the B+ pin of the TP4056 module.
-Connect the negative terminal of the 3.7V battery to the B- pin of the TP4056 module.
-ESP32 Connections:

-Connect the 3v3 pin of the ESP32 to the + pin of the first electrolytic capacitor.
-Connect the GND pin of the ESP32 to the - pin of the first electrolytic capacitor.
-Connect the GND pin of the ESP32 to the GND pins of both NRF24L01 modules.
-Connect the VCC (3V) pins of both NRF24L01 modules to the 3v3 pin of the ESP32.
-NRF24L01 Connections:

-Connect the MOSI, MISO, SCK, CSN, and CE pins of both NRF24L01 modules to the corresponding GPIO pins on the ESP32 as defined in the code.
-LED and Resistor:

-Connect the anode of the LED to a GPIO pin on the ESP32 and the cathode to the resistor, which is then connected to ground.
+ Wi-Fi and Bluetooth Jamming Prototype (ESP32 + NRF24L01)
+⚠️ For Educational & Research Use Only
+This project is intended strictly for use in controlled environments by certified security researchers.
+Signal jamming may be illegal in your country.
+Always consult your local laws before proceeding.

+📡 Overview
+This prototype demonstrates signal interference techniques using two NRF24L01+ transceivers controlled by an ESP32-WROOM-32UE microcontroller.
+It cycles through different jamming modes (Wi-Fi, Bluetooth, RC drones) and is intended for learning about wireless protocols, RF behavior, and interference mechanisms in the 2.4 GHz band.

+🧰 Components Used
+Component	Quantity	Purpose
+ESP32-WROOM-32UE	1	Main microcontroller
+NRF24L01+ Modules	2	Wireless transceivers for interference 3.7V Lithium Battery	1	Power source
+TP4056 Charging Module	1	Lithium battery charging Electrolytic Capacitors (1µF)	2	Power line stabilization 3700Ω Resistor	1	Current limiting for LED
+Red LED	1	Visual status indication
+Toggle Switch	1	Manual control of modes

+⚙️ Circuit Connections
+🔌 Power System
+Battery ➜ TP4056 Module:

+B+: Connect to battery positive

+B-: Connect to battery negative

+TP4056 ➜ ESP32 & Peripherals:

+OUT+: To ESP32 3V3 pin and NRF24L01 VCC

+OUT-: Common ground for all components

+Capacitor 1 (Decoupling):

++: To ESP32 3V3

+-: To ESP32 GND

+🖥️ ESP32 to NRF24L01 Connections
+Each NRF24L01+ uses SPI.
+Use separate CE/CSN pins as defined in the code:

+Module 1 (Wi-Fi Jammer)
+NRF24L01 Pin	ESP32 GPIO
+CE	22
+CSN	21
+MOSI	23
+MISO	19
+SCK	18

+Module 2 (Bluetooth Jammer)
+NRF24L01 Pin	ESP32 GPIO
+CE	16
+CSN	15
+MOSI, MISO, SCK	Same as Module 1 (shared SPI bus)

+⚠️ You may need a low ESR capacitor (10µF+) close to each NRF module for stability.

+💡 Status LED & Controls
+LED:

+Anode ➜ ESP32 GPIO (your choice)

+Cathode ➜ 3700Ω Resistor ➜ GND

 Toggle Switch:

-Connect the toggle switch to a GPIO pin on the ESP32 for control.
+Connected to a digital GPIO pin (used for changing modes)
-Code
-The code for the ESP32 is written in Arduino IDE and includes libraries for the NRF24L01 modules.
-The main functionality includes initializing the modules, handling button debouncing, and switching between jamming modes.

-Usage
+Boot Button (GPIO 0):

+Used to cycle through modes:

+IDLE → Wi-Fi Jamming → Bluetooth Jamming → RC Drone Jamming

+💻 Software
+Language:
+Arduino C++ (written for the Arduino IDE)

+Libraries Required:
+RF24

+SPI (built-in)

+Main Features:
+Initializes both NRF24L01 modules for different modulation types

+Sends continuous dummy RF payloads to simulate interference

+Allows real-time switching between modes using GPIO input

+Displays debug information over Serial Monitor (115200 baud)

+🚀 How to Use
-Assemble the circuit according to the connection diagram.
+Assemble the circuit as per the connections above.

-Upload the code to the ESP32 using the Arduino IDE.
+Upload the code to the ESP32 using Arduino IDE.

+Power the circuit using a 3.7V lithium battery (fully charged).

-Open the Serial Monitor to view status messages and debug information.
+Open Serial Monitor (baud: 115200) to view logs.

-Use the toggle switch to control the jamming functionality.
+Use the boot button to cycle between jamming modes.

-Important Note
-Jamming signals can be illegal in many jurisdictions.
-Ensure compliance with local laws and regulations regarding radio frequency interference before conducting any tests.
+Observe LED for basic status feedback (optional enhancement).

+⚠️ Legal Disclaimer
+This code and hardware are provided strictly for educational, experimental, and lawful cybersecurity research purposes.

+Signal jamming is illegal in many jurisdictions under telecom laws (e.g., FCC Part 15 in the U.S.).
+Unauthorized use may lead to severe penalties.
+Always:

+Work in RF-isolated labs

+Never transmit outside controlled environments

+Get proper regulatory approvals

+📎 License
+MIT License (if you want to share the source openly).
+Please credit original authors or contributors if republished or remixed.